SeanShubin/seans-arcade/docs/project-overview.md

 A simple window with:
 - A text area showing chat messages (sender name + message)
 - An input field at the bottom for typing
-- A status bar showing: connection state, your name, number of connected peers
+- A status bar showing: connection state, your name, names of connected peers
 - A name entry on first launch — identity secret is auto-generated and stored locally (the player never sees it unless they set up a second machine)

 The game client is built with Bevy from the start, including v1 chat.
 Bevy's ECS and rendering pipeline are used immediately, so there's no framework migration when games are added later.